atlassian/github-for-jira/docs/builds.md

 ![Builds data in Jira](./images/builds-data-jira-dev-panel.png)

-To associate a workflow run with a Jira issue, **the app looks for Jira issue keys in the commit messages of a pull request**.
+To associate a workflow run with a Jira issue, **the app looks for Jira issue keys in all commit messages of a pull request**.

 Let's look how it works in a common feature branching example: